-Applications open soon for PhD in Aerosol Science 2022
+Applications open soon for PhD’s in Aerosol Science 2023

-Applications will open from mid-November for the opportunity to join the EPSRC CDT in Aerosol Science.
+Applications will open in Autumn 2022 for the opportunity to join the EPSRC CDT in Aerosol Science.
 At a time when Aerosol Science has never been so crucial, we work to equip the next generation of Aerosol Scientists with the skills needed to tackle the numerous multidisciplinary challenges that fall at boundaries between the physical, engineering and health sciences.

 After spending your first year training as part of the CDT cohort at the University of Bristol, our students undertake PhD projects hosted at one of our seven institutions, the Universities of Bristol, Bath, Cambridge, Hertfordshire, Imperial, Leeds and Manchester.
-Could you be part of our fourth cohort?
+Could you be part of our fifth cohort (2023-2027)?

 Choosing your PhD project

-Details of each PhD project, including title, description and academic supervisor will be advertised on this website from late November.
+Details of each PhD project, including title, description and academic supervisor will be advertised on this website from Autumn 2022.

 Each studentship has a primary academic supervisor at the home institution.
 A second academic supervisor (who may be at a second institution) will host the student towards the end of year 1 for a thematic broadening research sabbatical.
 In either year 2 or 3, each cohort member will undertake a placement with an industrial partner, further developing your skills and gaining experience of aerosol science outside academia.